modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

     [[!+page.nav]]
 </div>
 ```
-Of course, you can change markup by specifying additional parameters to snippet.
+Of course, you can change the markup by specifying additional parameters to snippet.

 #### pdoMenu
-This snippet has no so many difference with Wayfinder but works a little faster.
+This snippet can replace Wayfinder.
+It mostly works the same, but it is a bit faster.

-Because of bypass of xPDO objects you need to check permissions of items in menu by special parameter:
+Because xPDO objects are bypassed, you need to check permissions of items in menu with a special property manually:
 ```
 [[!pdoMenu?
     &parents=`0`
     &checkPermissions=`list`
 ]]
 ```
-By default, all permissions checks are disabled.
-This parameter common for all pdoTools snippets, by the way.
+By default, all permission checks are disabled.
+This property can be used on all pdoTools snippets, by the way.

 #### pdoUsers
 This snippets lists users of your site.
 You can filter them by groups and roles: